NII-Kobayashi/Collective-Anticipation-and-Response/Fitting_C/README.md

       $ID:  ID of the peak corresponding to the file name in the "Data/Foot" directory.

-      $Date: date of the football match.
+      $Date: Date of the football match.

-      $Team: football club team.
+      $Team: Football club team.
 Note that each match corresponds to two timeseries (a football team and its opponent team).

-      $Type: type of the match (4: Group stage, 3: Knockout stage, 1: Final match).
+      $Type: Type of the match (4: Group stage, 3: Knockout stage, 1: Final match).

-      $Win: result of the match (1: $Team won, 0: Draw, -1: $Team lost the match).
+      $Win: Result of the match (1: $Team won, 0: Draw, -1: $Team lost the match).

 ### 4) Film.csv